Ideetron/Larank/README.md

 # Larank
-Software for the Lorank product range.
+Software for the Larank product range.